Sorceror/PGRF2024/presentation/slides.md

 - Application portability by default (reasonable base limits)
 - No more canvas management hand holding ⇒ unlimited canvas count
 - Helpful error messages
-- Index is the kind
+- Index is the kind, beware of data type paddings
 - Immutable textures and buffers
 - Z Clip space [-1, 1] ⇒ [0, 1]